Annual Emerging Playwright Competition

-The Emerging Playwright Competition, now in its fifth year, attracts talented playwrights from a 100-mile radius of the Phillips’ Mill Community Association.
+The Emerging Playwright Competition attracts talented playwrights from a 100-mile radius of the Phillips’ Mill Community Association.
 The goal of the competition is to encourage new work and bring it to the stage.
 Every year, six short plays are selected by a jury to be read on stage, with talkbacks with the audience following the readings.

 New York, New York